misskristine94/ClaymorphicMobileNavMenu/README.md

 To install the component, please follow these steps:

-- Please download it from this repo, **- Import it into your application **
+- Please download the .msapp from this repo,

+- Import it into your application

 - Change the MenuItems property to